Casino, aluminum plant projects could bring 3,000-plus jobs to area.

 There are two major projects on the horizon, however, that could change that.
 They put that Lenwood neighborhood at ground zero for a possible economic explosion.

-The Los Coyotes Band of Cahuilla and Cupeno Indians proposed to build a casino and resort off Lenwood Road just east of Interstate 15 about 12 years ago.
+The Los Coyotes Band of Cahuilla and Cupeno Indians proposed to build a casino online and resort off Lenwood Road just east of Interstate 15 about 12 years ago.
 The release of a final environmental impact statement last week revitalized interest in a project that if approved would spark $160 million in investment and employ 1,000 people.

 Also looming is a proposal by Irvine-based Scuderia Development that targets land near the defunct Sun & Sky Country Club and golf course for a massive aluminum plant that would eventually employ 2,000 or more highly-skilled workers.
 The Barstow City Council voted 5-0 last month to approve the framework of a development agreement with the company.